The Housing Executive can tell you about its services and supported or sheltered housing in your area.

-Supporting People provides housing related support to help vulnerable people to live as independently as possible in the community whether in their own homes or in hostels, sheltered housing or other specialised supported housing.
+Supporting People provides housing support to help vulnerable people who may need personal or medical care, live as independently as possible in the community.

 - older people

-- a landlord - for example, a housing association or the Northern Ireland Housing Executive
+- a landlord (for example, a housing association or the Housing Executive)

-- a voluntary organisation which manages accommodation - for example, a temporary hostel
+- a voluntary organisation which manages accommodation (for example, supported housing or a temporary hostel)

 - general counselling and support, including befriending services

 Housing support services may be available within your own home.
-Your local Northern Ireland Housing Executive (NIHE) District Offices will be able to provide information on the services available within each area.
+Your local Housing Executive office will be able to provide information on the services available within your area.

-Alternatively, if you wish to move to specialist accommodation where support is provided, you should contact your landlord or local NIHE District Office to complete a housing application or housing transfer form.
+If you wish to move to specialist accommodation where support is provided, you should contact your landlord or local Housing Executive office to complete a housing application or housing transfer form.

-If you are eligible for either full or partial Housing Benefit then you will have the cost of your housing support services paid for you.
-If you are in temporary accommodation - such as a homeless hostel or Foyer accommodation - the support services will also be provided free-of-charge irrespective of your income or any changes to it.
+If you are eligible for either full or partial Housing Benefit you will have the cost of your housing support services paid for you.
+If you are in temporary accommodation, such as a homeless hostel or foyer accommodation, the support services will be provided free of charge no matter what your income or any changes to it.

-If you are not currently receiving Housing Benefit, you should consider submitting an application.
-Entitlement to any Housing Benefit - no matter how small - will mean that your full support costs will be paid for.
-Service providers should offer assistance to you if you want to apply for Housing Benefit.
+If you don't currently receive Housing Benefit you should consider submitting an application.
+Entitlement to any Housing Benefit, no matter how small, will mean your full support costs will be paid for.
+Service providers should offer you help if you want to apply for Housing Benefit.

-Further information is available from the Northern Ireland Housing Executive.
+Further information is available from the Housing Executive.

 You may need a level of support that cannot be provided in your own home.
 In this case, a care home may be the ideal choice.